 All ECDSA signatures contained in ATSC 3.0 certificates shall be encoded according to the ECDSA signature algorithms specified in RFC 5758 [19] and shall use one of the hash algorithms specified above (Sections 5.1.1.1 and 5.1.1.3) for use with the ECDSA signature algorithm.

-All ATSC 3.0 certificates shall contain a Key Usage extension containing at least the digitalSignature value and with values constrained as specified in RFC 3279 [6] and RFC 4055 [7].
+All ATSC 3.0 end-entity certificates shall contain a Key Usage extension containing at least the digitalSignature value.
+All ATSC 3,0 certificates shall use algorithms and identifiers with values constrained as specified in RFC 3279 [6] and RFC 4055 [7].

 ATSC 3.0 devices need not process the Authority Information Access or the Subject Information Access extensions.